 Even simple repair jobs that address localized, minimally-damaged issues can be expensive, costing several hundred dollars in materials and labor at the least, and into the thousands of dollars if the problem is bigger.
 While replacing the roof entirely will be a substantial cost outlay, it’s more of an investment into your home than it is a sunken cost.

 The easiest area to consider when deciding whether to repair or replace a roof is its age.
-Asphalt roofs should last anywhere from 15 to 20 years, depending on weather conditions and how on top of maintenance you are.
+An asphalt roof should last anywhere from 15 to 20 years, depending on weather conditions and how on top of maintenance you are.
 If your roof is experiencing any of the telltale signs mentioned above, you’ll want to think long and hard about how old your roof is before making a decision to repair instead of replace.

-Repairs to a roof of this age are often only Band-Aid solutions.
-Because your roof will need to be replaced altogether in the near future anyway, it’s more advisable from both a cost and safety standpoint to replace it now instead of waiting.
+Repairs to an older roof of this age are often only Band-Aid solutions.
+Because your existing roof will need to be replaced altogether in the near future anyway, it’s more advisable from both a cost and safety standpoint to replace it now instead of waiting.

 Going the repair route will cost you money that could go toward the roof replacement.
 And, because the roof is already beginning to deteriorate, it’s best to get ahead of any potential bigger problems before they could cause significant damage to other parts of your home.